yozaam/placementTraining/aptitude_quant.md

 `a = 15/20 = 75% `
 `b = 15/30 = 50% `
 `overflow = 25% in 15 mins, 100% in 15x4=60 mins :)`

+## Day 5, Time Speed Distance

+`ST = D`

+Case: T is constant: `S is directly proportional to D`

+Case: S is constant: `T is directly proportional to D`

+Case D is constant:  `S is inversely proportional to T`